IASI-SAKS/groucho/README.md

 Java Home
 -------
-Remember that the variable JAVA_HOME has to be defined and propely set.
+Remember that the variable JAVA_HOME has to be defined and properly set.
 Possible hints are:
  * Linux: ```export JAVA_HOME=`dirname $(dirname $(readlink -f $(which javac)))` ```
  * Mc OS: ```export JAVA_HOME=$(/usr/libexec/java_home)```